By Erin Herle

 Most importantly, know that you are in charge of your own training regardless of how you see it.
 How much appreciation you have for the art, how much energy you put forth in training, how much dedication you place on the lifestyle, it is purely your own doing.
 Create your own training atmosphere, start today.

-Part two will release lesson plans for your convenience so stay tuned!
+Part two has lesson plans for your convenience!